sigmadeltasoftware/APT-InIt/README.md

 rake init
 ```

 This will initialize the environment and add the necessary variables to your ~/.bashrc.
-**NOTE**: If you make use of a different shell such as 'zsh', make sure to replace the added part to your ~/.zshrc instead.
+**NOTE:** If you make use of a different shell such as 'zsh', make sure to replace the added part to your ~/.zshrc instead.

 ## Motivation